bfeng/vim4Lin/README.md

+## Overview
 This is another vim configuration, which I normally use under terminal.
-So default theme is changed to `molokai`, which is optimized for C and terminals.
+So default theme is changed to `molokai`, which is optimized for C under terminals.

 Vim related settings are in `plugin/settings/Settings.vim`, and other plugins' settings are in `plugin/settings` corresponding directories.